jasonm23/onlisp-markdown/onlisp.md

 treated this way: the whole point of a quote is that its argument is not evaluated.
 So eval has to have one clause which deals speciﬁcally with quote.
-Language designers regard special forms as something like constitutional amend- ments.
+Language designers regard special forms as something like constitutional amendments.
 It is necessary to have a certain number, but the fewer the better.
 The special forms in Common Lisp are listed in CLTL2, p.
 73. The preceding sketch of eval is inaccurate in that it retrieves the function before evaluating the arguments, whereas in